asen/smg/docs/admin/index.md

 <pre>
     - ^hosts.localhost:                # index id
       title: "localhost graphs"  # optional - id (sans the ^ char) will be used if not specified
-      cols: 6                    # optional (default - 6) how many coulmns of graph images to display
+      cols: 6                    # optional (default - the value of $dash-default-cols) how many coulmns of graph images to display
-      rows: 30                   # optional (default - 30) how many rows (max) to display. excess rows are paginated
+      rows: 10                   # optional (default - the value of $dash-default-rows) how many rows (max) to display. excess rows are paginated
       px: "host.localhost."      # optional filter: rrd object id prefix to match.
 Ignored if null (which is the default).
 #      sx: ...                   # optional filter: rrd object id suffix to match.
 Ignored if null (which is the default).
 #      rx: ...                   # optional filter: rrd object id regex to match.
 Ignored if null (which is the default).
 #      rxx: ...                  #